Should I add a True Bypass Looper?

 How can we add one to the pedalboard?

 You could run your whole pedal chain in a loop.
-This would enable you to switch to a clean tone in a second, regardless of the amount of pedals turned on!
+This would enable you to switch to a clean tone in a second, regardless of the number of pedals turned on!

 Which True Bypass Looper fits our situation?